Josh finishing up the face. March 2009.

-This is a nice little Jemez crag that has good rock similar to Los Conchas and Mile Marker 37.
+This is a nice little Jemez crag composed of the same rhyloite rock as Las Conchas and Area 37.
 This type of rhyolite is dominant throughout most of the Jemez.
 It is rough on the hands with a gritty texture that is surprisingly solid.
-The Juno tower is south facing and gets sun most of the day, and is also shaded from trees in many spots.
+The Juno Tower is south-facing, gets sun most of the day and is also shaded from trees in many spots.
 This little area has easy access as it is right off the road.

 This area is located to the north side of the road, one tenth of a mile due west of Mile Marker 37.
-You can park at 37 and walk over on a faint trail on the west end of the crag that goes up and over to Juno Tower.
+Park at the same parking for Area 37, hike up to the Area 37 climbs and continue west on a faint trail on the that goes up and over to Juno Tower.
+Hike time is about seven minutes from the Area 37 parking.

 Weather station 0.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Juno Tower:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Juno Tower:

 Featured Route For Juno Tower